AI Integration

 mode

-Defines the mode of how the generated commit message will be applied to the existing commit message (if present):
+Defines the mode of how the generated commit message will be applied to an existing user-supplied commit message (if present):

 • merge will merge both messages.
-How this is done depends on the above On Manual Intervention options.
+This is done depending on the opetions mentioned above under On Manual Intervention.

 • replace will forcefully replace the existing message with the generated message.
 The old message will be stored in the commit message history (see hamburger menu).